gj-goncalvescaldas/Race-to-Certification-2025-Oracle/oracle-cloud-infrastructure-generative-ai-professional/README.md

 ### 1. Fundamentals of Large Language Models

 #### Introduction to Large Language Models
 ---

+**Key Concepts:**

+- **Language Model:**
+  A probabilistic model that predicts the likelihood of words in a sequence, based on a fixed vocabulary.

+- **Vocabulary Distribution:**
+  Given a text prefix, the model assigns probabilities to all words in its vocabulary for the next word prediction.

+- **Large Language Models (LLMs):**
+  Language models with many parameters.
+The term "large" is relative—no strict size threshold.
+Even smaller models like BERT can be called LLMs in some contexts.

+- **LLM Capabilities:**
+  - Generate coherent text based on input sequences.
+  - Compute probability distributions over possible next words.
+  - Can be influenced by mechanisms such as prompting or training.

+- **Main Mechanisms to Affect LLM Output:**
+  - **Prompting:** Influences output without changing model parameters.
+  - **Training:** Updates model parameters based on new data.

+- **Decoding:**
+  The process of generating text from the model’s probability distributions, creating sentences, paragraphs, or documents.

+#### 🛠️ Best Practices / Course Focus

+- Understand how LLMs are architected internally.
+- Learn how to manipulate output distribution via prompting and training.
+- Master decoding techniques for generating text effectively.
+- Explore extensions of these ideas in research and industry.

+#### ✅ Summary

+- LLMs predict text by assigning probabilities over vocabulary words.
+- "Large" in LLM refers to the number of parameters, but is not strictly defined.
+- Output can be influenced by prompting (no model change) or training (model update).
+- Decoding transforms probability distributions into meaningful generated text.
+- Upcoming lessons will dive deeper into architecture, prompting, training, and decoding.

 #### LLM Architectures
 ---

+**Key Concepts:**

+- **Transformer:**
+  Core building block behind all modern LLMs, introduced in the 2017 paper *Attention Is All You Need*.
+  Enables parallel processing and attention mechanisms.

+- **Encoder:**
+  Converts input text into vector representations (embeddings).
+  - Used for understanding, classification, semantic search
+  - Models: BERT, RoBERTa
+  - Produces representations of words and entire sentences

+- **Decoder:**
+  Generates text one token at a time, based on prior context.
+  - Used for text generation, dialogue, question answering
+  - Models: GPT-4, LLaMA, Cohere Command
+  - Output is generated iteratively (token by token)

+- **Encoder-Decoder (Seq2Seq):**
+  Combines both encoder and decoder blocks.
+  - Used for tasks like translation
+  - Encoder embeds input; decoder generates output sequence

+#### 🛠️ Best Practices

+- Use **encoders** for embedding/search/classification tasks
+- Use **decoders** for fluent text generation
+- Use **encoder-decoders** for input-to-output sequence tasks like translation
+- Remember that **decoders generate one token at a time**, which makes generation expensive

+#### ✅ Summary

+- **Encoders → Embedding**
+- **Decoders → Text Generation**
+- **Encoder-Decoder → Sequence-to-Sequence Tasks**

+- All built on the **transformer architecture**
+- Model choice depends on task needs:
+  - **Encoder:** understanding and representation
+  - **Decoder:** generation
+  - **Encoder-Decoder:** transformation

 #### Prompting and Prompt Engineering